-Exception 3: For all systems 50 kW or Less, that are proposed to be installed in underground network areas, the applicant should be aware that additional information and review time may be required by the utility (refer to Step 3).
+Exception 3: For all systems 50 kW or less, that are proposed to be installed in underground secondary network areas, the applicant should be aware that additional information and review time may be required by the utility (refer to Step 3).
 In some cases, interconnection may not be allowed or approved.
-DG systems interconnected to underground network systems can cause unique design issues and overall reliability problems for the utilities.
+DG systems interconnected to underground secondary network systems can cause unique design issues and overall reliability problems for the utilities.
 For this reason, additional review and analysis may be needed on a case by case basis.
-The utility has ten (10) Business Days upon receipt of the original application submittal to determine and notify the applicant in writing of its findings upon review of the application.
-If the utility determines that the DG system can't be interconnected, the applicant can request a review by DPS Staff.
+The utility has ten (10)

+Business Days upon receipt of the original application submittal to determine if the application is complete, project is eligible for the expedited process, and whether it is approved for interconnection if eligible for expedited process.
+The utility shall notify the applicant in writing of its findings upon review of the application.
+If the utility determines that the DG system cannot be interconnected, the applicant can request a review by DPS Staff.